sustcsonglin/flash-linear-attention/README.md

 git submodule add https://github.com/sustcsonglin/flash-linear-attention.git 3rdparty/flash-linear-attention
 ln -s 3rdparty/flash-linear-attention/fla fla
 ```
+### Caveats on numerical stability!!
+If you are not using the Triton v2.2 or its nightly release version, please avoid using the FusedChunk implementation (see [issue](https://github.com/openai/triton/issues/2852)).
+A quick way to test is to run ``python test_fused_chunk.py``.
+If you see no difference, you can feel free to use FusedChunk impl.

 # Usage
 We provide "token mixing" linear attention layers in `fla.layers` for you to use.
 You can replace the standard multihead attention layer in your transformer with the other linear attention layers.
 Example usage is as follows: